Gradient-Type Methods For Decentralized Optimization Problems With Polyak-{\L}ojasiewicz Condition Over Time-Varying Networks: Introduction

 \subsection{Related works}

 The decentralized algorithm makes two types of steps: local updates and information exchange.
-Local steps may use gradient \cite{nedic2017achieving,scaman2018optimal,pu2020push,qu2019accelerated,ye2020multi,li2018sharp} or sub-gradient \cite{nedic2009distributed} computations.
+Local steps may use gradient \cite{nedic2017achieving,scaman2018optimal,pu2020push,qu2019accelerated,ye2023multi,li2018sharp} or sub-gradient \cite{nedic2009distributed} computations.
 In primal-only methods, the agents compute gradients of their local functions and alternate taking gradient steps and communication procedures.
 Under cheap communication costs, it may be beneficial to replace a single consensus iteration with a series of information exchange rounds.
-Such methods as MSDA \cite{scaman2017optimal}, D-NC \cite{jakovetic2018unification} and Mudag \cite{ye2020multi} employ multi-step gossip procedures.
-In order to achieve acceptable complexity bounds, one may distribute accelerated methods directly \cite{qu2019accelerated,ye2020multi,li2018sharp,jakovetic2018unification,dvinskikh2021decentralized} or use a Catalyst framework \cite{li2020revisiting}.
+Such methods as MSDA \cite{scaman2017optimal}, D-NC \cite{jakovetic2018unification}, and Mudag \cite{ye2023multi} employ multi-step gossip procedures.
+In order to achieve acceptable complexity bounds, one may distribute accelerated methods directly \cite{qu2019accelerated,ye2023multi,li2018sharp,jakovetic2018unification,dvinskikh2021decentralized} or use a Catalyst framework \cite{li2020revisiting}.
 Accelerated methods meet the lower complexity bounds for decentralized optimization \cite{hendrikx2021optimal,li2020optimal,scaman2017optimal}.
+As usual, by complexity we mean a sufficient number of iterations of the algorithm that guarantee the solution of the problem with a given accuracy.

 Consensus restrictions $x_1 = \ldots = x_n$ may be treated as linear constraints, thus allowing for a dual reformulation of problem \eqref{main_sum_problem}.
 Dual-based methods include dual ascent and its accelerated variants \cite{scaman2017optimal,wu2019fenchel,zhang2017distributed,uribe2020dual}.
 Primal-dual approaches like ADMM \cite{arjevani2020ideal,wei2012distributed} are also implementable in decentralized scenarios.
 In \cite{scaman2018optimal}, the authors developed algorithms for non-smooth convex objectives and provided lower complexity bounds for this case, as well.